Deepyaratna/ProductsSales_PowerBI/README.md

 The Power BI Sales Insights Dashboard is designed to provide a comprehensive overview of sales data, enabling users to analyze sales performance across various dimensions such as time, geography, and product categories.
 This dashboard is a valuable tool for making data-driven decisions and identifying trends and opportunities within your sales data.

 ## View the Sales Report as a PDF
-I have uploaded the pdf of Dashboard and Datamodel to this Repository.
+I have uploaded the pdf of the dashboard and data model to this Repository.

 ### OR

-## To run the project from scracth:
+## To run the project from scratch:

 ## Data Source